epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-14-haskell-dollar-syntax.markdown

 excerpt:
   Haskell syntatic sugar is somehow weird.
   But once you get the idea, you are going to love it.
-  Dollar $ infix operator can might be your favorite one.
+  Dollar $ infix operator can be your favorite one.
 ---

 Before you read.
 You can examine a neat $ coding style in my old screenshot.
 It is somehow weird, and it is probably, not something avaliable in other programming language.